AramMehraban/Customer-Churn-Analytics-Platform/README.md

 The project covers the complete analytics workflow — from raw data preparation and SQL-based analysis to data modeling, Power BI dashboard development, DAX KPI creation, customer risk scoring, and business recommendations.

+### Currency

+All financial values in this project are presented in **USD ($)**, consistent with the original dataset.

+No currency conversion was applied.
+Financial metrics such as Monthly Charges, Total Revenue, Revenue Lost, and Revenue at Risk are therefore reported in USD.

 ## Business Objective